Bold and Easy Flower Coloring Pages for Beginners (Free Printables)

 Geraniums, pansies, marigolds, crocuses, a flowering cactus, and a window box bring flowers into simple pots and planters.
 The rounded pot shapes and bold blooms are gentle and forgiving to color.
 Any medium works, though warm pencil tones suit the terracotta and soft petals nicely.

-Why these simple flower coloring pages large print designs feel so relaxing
+What you get in these simple flower coloring pages large print

 How to print bold and easy flower coloring pages at home